Horror Express-1974

 Grade: A

-Brooklyn is a classic-style Hollywood film that I adored watching.
+Brooklyn (2015) is a classic-style Hollywood film that I adored watching.
 It has a genuine innocence to it with wonderful, powerful acting and perfect cinematography/art direction.

 The film is conventional and mainstream, but never sappy.

-Based on Colm Toubin’s popular novel of the same name, Brooklyn takes place in the early 1950s and is set in both Ireland and New York City.
+Based on Colm Toubin’s popular novel, Brooklyn takes place in the early 1950s and is set in Ireland and New York City.

 Eilis Lacey, played by Saoirse Ronan, is a young Irish girl with good morals and traditional values.
 She is faithful and Catholic, with a good upbringing.
-Not rich by any means, she is very intelligent and uses good sense, working hard on weekends in a grocery run by an unkind woman, to save money.
+Not rich by any means, she is intelligent and uses good sense, working hard on weekends in a grocery run by an unkind woman, to save money.

-Thankfully, her older sister Rose, whom Eilis adores, has scrimped and saved enough for her to go to the United States and study, via a church program.
-Rose does not want Eilis to be trapped in the small Irish town in which they live an adequate, but not extraordinary life.
+Thankfully, her older sister Rose, whom Eilis adores, has scrimped and saved enough for her to study in the United States, via a church program.
+Rose does not want Eilis to be trapped in the small Irish town.

 While in New York City, an event occurs that necessitates Eilis’s return to Ireland.
 While home she develops a romantic dilemma that causes her to ponder whether to return to her new life in New York City or stay in Ireland.
-Eilis is conflicted, which is the main focus of the story.

-On paper one might assume that Brooklyn is sappy, “chick flick” or a trite romance with predictability for miles- it isn’t.
-Everything about the film is perfect and it is very detail-oriented.
-All of the pieces somehow fit together- good direction, good camerawork, good acting, and good story-telling.
+On paper, one might assume that Brooklyn is sappy, “chick flick” or a trite romance with predictability for miles- it isn’t.
+Everything about the film is perfect and is very detail-oriented.
+The pieces somehow fit together- good direction, good camerawork, good acting, and good story-telling.

-Throughout the film I found myself teetering in an emotional state.
+Throughout the film, I found myself in an emotional state.

-When Eilis meets the young and charming Tony, a working-class Italian American, who becomes infatuated with her, I worried how their different backgrounds would be handled.
-Their courtship is sweet and tender and I found myself cheering for them as their slow romance builds.
+When Eilis meets the young and charming Tony, a working-class Italian American, who becomes infatuated with her, I worried how their different backgrounds will be handled.
+Their courtship is sweet and tender and I cheered for them as their slow romance builds.

-From different worlds, she is taught to eat pasta correctly to impress his traditional parents.
+She is taught to eat pasta correctly to impress his traditional parents.
 He walks her home every night.
 Tony and Eilis have a sweetness and purity that is tough not to fall in love with as an onlooker.

 On the other hand, when dramatic events unfold, the excellent acting makes Brooklyn a delight and quite emotionally powerful.
-One might find themselves a flood of tears by the end of the film.
+One might find themselves in a flood of tears by the end.

-Thanks to Ronan, an impressive talent to me since my discovery of her work in 2007’s Atonement, she elicits in Eilis a strength and stoicism that is tested when she breaks down at one point in the film.
-Important to mention is the awe-inspiring performances by Fiona Glascott as Eilis’s sister Rose, and Jane Brennan as Eilis’s mother.
+Thanks to Ronan, an impressive talent since my discovery of her work in 2007’s Atonement, she elicits in Eilis a strength and stoicism that is tested when she breaks down at one point in the film.

-Unknown actresses (to me), both give highly dramatic and dynamic performances in their respective roles.
+Unknown actresses (to me), both give dramatic and dynamic performances in their respective roles.

-Always wonderful to see are veteran character actors Jim Broadbent and Julie Walters as Father Flood and Madge, respectively.
+Wonderful to see are veteran character actors Jim Broadbent and Julie Walters as Father Flood and Madge, respectively.

 What a visual treat Brooklyn is!
-As the title reveals, most of the action does take place in this New York City borough, and the influx of Irish and Italian immigrants during this period of history is apparent with the clothing and the cinematography.
+As the title reveals, most of the action does take place in this New York City borough, and the influx of Irish and Italian immigrants during this period of history is apparent in the clothing and the cinematography.

-In Ireland, the lush green and the vast landscape make this simply divine to view.
+The lush green and vast landscape of Ireland makes this divine to view.

-A story of bravery, romance, and kindness, Brooklyn is a wholesome and feel-good film, yes, but, I was immersed in the story and the look of the film from the very first shot.
+A story of bravery, romance, and kindness, Brooklyn (2015) is a wholesome and feel-good film, but, I was immersed in the story and the look of the film from the very first shot.

 Oscar Nominations: Best Picture, Best Actress-Saoirse Ronan, Best Adapted Screenplay